edeloya/ChromeOS-Terminal-LXC-LXD/README.md

 <code>lxc file pull **container_name**/usr/bin/lxc /tmp/lxc</code>
 <code>lxc file push /tmp/lxc penguin/usr/local/bin/</code>

-Then, still within `Termina`, we enable some settings for LXD:
+Then, still within _`termina`_, we enable some settings for LXD:
 <br><code>lxc config set core.https_address **:8443**</code>
 <br><code>lxc config set core.trust_password **some_password**</code>

 We can check they're applied with `lxc config show`.

 ### Terminal
-Now we can return to the _Terminal_ to hook it up to LXD, giving us access to our containers from within `penguin`.
+Now we can return to the _Terminal_ to hook it up to LXD, giving us access to our containers from within **penguin**.

 Start by getting the container's gateway with `ip -4 route show`, in this case *100.115.92.193*
 ![ip](https://user-images.githubusercontent.com/54195989/142144234-4a1a3d72-d3b2-408b-a331-0ad42c30035e.png)

-This is the internal ip that connects the `termina` *chronos* user to its containers, and where we're going to connect so we can communicate with LXC within _Terminal_.
+This is the internal ip that connects the _`termina`_ *chronos* user to its containers.
+We're going to connect so we can communicate with LXC within _Terminal_.
 <code>lxc remote add **chronos** **ip_address** </code>

 then we set *chronos* as the default.
 <code>lxc remote set-default chronos</code>
 ![lxc_remote](https://user-images.githubusercontent.com/54195989/142146070-51bdea29-69e1-4fdf-820c-707f0ab95dc9.png)

-Now within the _Terminal_ app / `penguin` container, you will send LXC commands 'up' a layer to be ran by `termina`.
+Now within the _Terminal_ app / `penguin` container, you will send LXC commands 'up' a layer to be ran by _`termina`_.
 You can enter any container you launch with LXC using the command:
 <br><code>lxc exec **container_name** -- bash</code>
 <br>though I recommend aliasing to just the container name for convenience.